pastukhov/HomeAssistantTelegram/replit.md

 ## Overview

-This is a Flask-based web application that integrates with Home Assistant and provides a Telegram bot interface for controlling smart home devices.
-The system consists of a web dashboard, a Home Assistant API client, and a Telegram bot that runs concurrently to provide both web and chat-based interfaces for home automation control.
+This is a production-ready Flask-based web application that integrates with Home Assistant and provides a Telegram bot interface for controlling smart home devices.
+The system features a web dashboard, a Home Assistant API client, a Telegram bot, and a comprehensive monitoring system with OpenMetrics integration.
+It provides both web and chat-based interfaces for home automation control with real-time metrics and performance monitoring.

 ## System Architecture